tschneidereit/proposal-typed-objects/explainer.md

 ## Type definitions

 The central part of the Typed Objects specification are *type definition objects*, generally called *type definitions* for short.
-Type definitions describe the fixed structure of a value.
+Type definitions describe the fixed structure of a value, and are used to specify a struct type's fields' types.

+A type definition has an internal method `[[PerformTypeCheck]]`, which, given a value `V`, returns a new value `vResult` which is of the right type, or throws.

+The behavior of `[[PerformTypeCheck]]` for all types provided by this specification is described below.

+Host environments can provide exotic objects with different implementations of `[[PerformTypeCheck]]`.

 ### Value type definitions